zeyalt/My-Articles/README.md

 # Code Snippets for Data Science Articles

-This repository contains code snippets used in my data science articles published on Medium.
+This repository contains code snippets and materials used in my articles published on Medium.
 You may visit my Medium page at zeyalt.medium.com.